SAMAHM9797/GreatUniHack2018/README.md

 - Whilst ARKit's FPS , is displayed - CoreML's speed is not.
 However, it does appear sufficiently fast for real-time ARKit applications.

-- Placement of the label is simply determined by the raycast screen centre-point to a ARKit feature-point.
-This could be altered for more stable placement.

 ## Building Blocks (Overview)